 Webpage published: 2012

-We explain about eligibility, how cochlear implants works, and the switch on and rehabilitation process.
+On this page we explain about eligibility, how cochlear implants works, and the switch on and rehabilitation process.
 There are also links to videos and personal testimonies:

 What is a cochlear implant?